elhamod/phylonn/README.md

 * **postfix**: a postfix for the run's name
 * **base**: the `yaml` config file.

-Under `configs` directory, we have prepopulated some of the `yaml` files we have used in our own training.
+Under `configs` directory, the config file used for training with LSF is provided under the name `lsf.yaml`.

 ### Image translation - LSF